dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 ## **6.6 Prepare The Training Data**

-We will prepare the data by doing the following fro both train and Validation data:
+We will prepare the data by doing the following for both train and Validation data:

 1. Convert word sequences to id sequences (which will be later used in the embedding layer)